Coneriys/apache4/docs/content/reference/install-configuration/observability/logs-and-accesslogs.md

 ## AccessLogs

-Access logs concern everything that happens to the requests handled by Traefik.
+Access logs concern everything that happens to the requests handled by apache4.

 ### Configuration Example